 2 Herbert Slater’s look back at the Sonoma Democrat appeared in the Oct.
 23, 1932 PD.
 He described Robert A. Thompson’s management as lackadasical and as a result the reporters sought out the easiest stories to write, which explains the generally poor quality journalism in the paper and heavy reliance on doings at the courthouse across the street from their office.
 They also frequently traded newspaper coverage for food: “…We used to pick up a good many extra feeds in the old days.
 The reporters were never forgotten by the lodges, for it was then almost considered necessary to feed us in order to get a write up.
 How well I remember sitting in the old Democrat office one night wishing that some raven from Heaven, or somebody, would bring me in a square meal, when the front door suddenly opened and in walked Billy Lee and he brought cold chicken, tongue and ham, bread, cakes and coffee.
 And we did have some feast, and, thanked God reverently that both He and the Odd Fellows hall were above the Democrat office…”

-3 The location of Grant O. Richards grave is unknown and he may have been disinterred, as there is a marker for him near his parents at the McNett East Cemetery in Elk Grove Wisconsin.
+3 The location of Grant O. Richards grave is unknown and he may have been disinterred, as there is a marker for him near FindAGrave identifies his burial place as the same for his parents at the McNett East Cemetery in Elk Grove Wisconsin.
+(The local newspaper ran a lengthy front page obit on his death, but no followup about a reburial there.)
 When his sister-in-law, Effie Scribner, died in 1913 she was buried here at the Rural Cemetery in what was described as the family plot.

 Our friend Grant Richards, the genial and able local editor of the Republican, leaves this city to-day for Seattle, Wash., to take a position on the Evening News.
 Mr Richards has many friends in this city, who, while sincerely regretting his departure, hope that success will attend him in his new field.